 Other key factors that make WooCommerce an ideal Shopify alternative

-- Apps and plugins: WooCommerce ensures that its codes can be used and changed by everyone.
+- Apps and plugins: WooCommerce ensures that everyone can use and change its codes.
 Any programmer or coder may use WooCommerce to build their own themes or create plugins.
-Now there are more than 55.000 plugins, which have been downloaded for more than 1.2 million times, giving you an indication of how large the WooCommerce developer community is.
+Now there are more than 55.000 plugins with more than 1.2 million download times, giving you an indication of how large the WooCommerce developer community is.

 - SEO Features: Among a lot of plugins floating out there, there’s one exceptional plugin of which WooCommerce is deeply proud: Yoast.
 It is the #1 SEO plugin of WooCommerce which assembles more than five million site users.